Weight: 2- 3 kg

 The great helm was worn over a padded cloth arming cap and usually a mail coif.
 Sometimes a close-fitting metal skull-cap was worn under or over the mail, with the great helm then placed over top of all of these other pieces.
 This meant that the head was very well protected, by several different layers.
 This was one of the secrets to good, reliable armour.

 Most soldiers fought in open-faced helmets.
-For them being able to see and breath well was much more important than the danger of getting hit in the face.
+For them being able to see and breathe well was much more important than the danger of getting hit in the face.
 But knights fighting on horseback with lances had to have better face protection- the spear of another charging knight, driven through the face, could be instantly fatal.